how to stop people pleasing

 • Trouble setting boundaries without guilt

-How to Stop People Pleasing (Without Losing Yourself)
+How to Stop People Pleasing (Without Abandoning Yourself)

 1. Name the Pattern Without Shame